zenml-io/zenml/docs/book/developer-guide/stacks_profiles_repositories.md

 This is a problem which is especially critical when switching from a research setting to a production setting.
 For instance, due to a lack of standards, the time and resources invested in a small PoC-like project can completely to waste, if the initial system can not be transferred to a production-grade setting.

 At **ZenML**, we believe that this is one of the most important and challenging problems in the field of MLOps, and it can be solved with a set of standards and well-structured abstractions.
-Owing to the nature of MLOps, it is essential that these abstractions not only cover concepts such as pipelines, steps and materializers which we covered in the previous guides but also the infrastructure elements that on which the pipelines run.
+Owing to the nature of MLOps, it is essential that these abstractions not only cover concepts such as pipelines and steps which we covered in the previous sections but also the infrastructure elements that on which the pipelines run.

 Taking this into consideration, we will introduce three major concepts that ZenML is based on: **Stacks**, **Stack Components** and **Flavors**.